InsightSoftwareConsortium/ITKSoftwareGuide/README.md

 Building with Docker
 --------------------

-All the dependencies described belowe are available pre-installed in a [Docker] image.
+All the dependencies described below are available pre-installed in a [Docker] image.
 This is the easiest way to build and contribute to The Software Guide.